- Role-based, attribute-based, & just-in-time access to infrastructure

 U2F and UAF FIDO Protocols: What’s the Difference?

 The original FIDO was created to foster stronger authentication standards for passwords and logins.
 The first passwordless protocol, called FIDO Universal Authentication Framework (FIDO UAF), and the second, FIDO Universal Second Factor (FIDO U2F), were released at the same time in 2014.
+FIDO UAF and FIDO U2F are the two protocols, but they are different.

-These two protocols are different.
-FIDO UAF is for online services that want to add multi-factor authentication and passwordless authentication.
-UAF allows for methods like fingerprint scanning, facial recognition, or entering in a PIN for authentication purposes.
-FIDO U2F is for augmenting password-based authorization with two-factor authentication and required initially a physical key, such as a YubiKey, for verification.
+FIDO U2F is for augmenting password-based authorization with two-factor authentication and initially required a physical key, such as a YubiKey, for verification.
 Near-field communication (NFC) and Bluetooth Low Energy (BLE) devices can also be used.

 FIDO2 is considered the successor to FIDO UAF since it allows for passwordless authentication on top of existing identity verification.
 In the wake of FIDO2, U2F was relabeled at Client to Authenticator Protocol (CTAP1).